 The hotel will arrange your ski passes and gear, and they’ve teamed up with a carefully selected group of ski instructors should you want lessons or a mountain guide during your stay.

-Zannier Hotels Le Chalet is only open for the ski season, usually until April, and for summer from 22 June 2023 to 10 September 2023
+Zannier Hotels Le Chalet is open for ski season, usually until April, and for summer from 22 June 2023 to 10 September 2023

 At the hotel